xueweiji/Modern-Vehicle/README.md

 5. For Sale -> `main/sale`

 ### 7. Socket
-After a user adds a vehicle, new vehicle info will be added into the database.
-In realtime other uses who is on the home page will see new vehicle updated on the home page automatically.
+After a user adds a vehicle, the new vehicle info will be added into the database.
+In realtime, other users who are on the home page will see the new vehicle updated on the home page automatically.
 ### 8. Forms
 1. Register Form
 2. Login Form